cyrilletuzi/vscode-angular-schematics/README.md

 For example, `ng g hello --type page` will generate the `hello.page.ts` file with a `HelloPage` class (instead of the `hello.component.ts` file with a `HelloComponent` class).

-In Angular >= 9 projects, this extension will set the `--type` option automatically.
+This extension will set the `--type` option automatically if these 2 conditions are met:
+- in an Angular >= 9 project,
+- you customized your component types in `tslint.json`.

+It's not done automatically with the default component types, as suffixes need to be explicitly authorized in `tslint.json`, otherwise lint would fail.

-If you want to keep the pre-Angular 9 behavior (ie. keep `Component` suffix for all components, no matter their type), just set the following config in your Visual Studio Code preferences:
+If the conditions are met but you want to keep the pre-Angular 9 behavior (ie. keep `Component` suffix for all components, no matter their type), just set the following config in your Visual Studio Code preferences:

 `"ngschematics.disableComponentTypeAsSuffix": true`

-#### Common types
+#### Common suffixes

-Some common suffixes will automatically pre-select the recommended behaviors:
+If you configured custom component types, some common suffixes will automatically pre-select the recommended behaviors:
 - `Pure`, `UI`, `Presentation`, `Presentational`, `Dumb` > pure
 - `Page`, `Container`, `Smart`, `Routed`, `Route` > no selector
 - `Dialog`, `SnackBar`, `BottomSheet`, `Modal`, `Popover`, `Entry` > no selector & entry
 - `Element` > entry & shadow

-#### Custom types
+#### Custom suffixes

-The list above includes common components types in Angular, Material and Ionic.
+The list above includes common suffixes in Angular, Material and Ionic.
 If you think some other common suffixes are missing, please open a Pull Request.

 For uncommon suffixes, you can add a custom configuration in VS Code preferences: